jasonkongie/jasonkongie.github.io/_pages/about.md

   - /about.html
 ---

-I am Jason Kong, a 3rd-year undergrad student in the CSE department at UC San Diego, working under the guidance of Professor.
-Tajana Rosing.
-My research focuses on LLM systems.
-To hear frequent updates and research ideas on my end, follow me on [𝕏](https://jasonkongie.com/x).

-**Current Research**
+What's up!
+I'm Jason, a 3rd-year undergrad studying computer engineering at UC San Diego.
+I am currently working under the supervision of [Professor Hao Zhang](https://cseweb.ucsd.edu/~haozhang/) @ [Hao AI Lab](https://hao-ai-lab.github.io/home/) and [Professor Tajana Šimunić Rosing](https://cseweb.ucsd.edu/~trosing/) @ [SeeLab](http://varys.ucsd.edu/).
+I am currently involved with a several cutting-edge LLM research, more specifically on LLM evaluation, compression, and KV-caches.

+**Why Research?**
 ======
-I am currently engaged in cutting-edge research in hyper-dimensional computing (HDC), processing-in-memory (PIM) architectures, and compression methods for large language models (LLMs), under the supervision of [Professor Tajana Šimunić Rosing](https://cseweb.ucsd.edu/~trosing/) at the [PRISM center](https://prism.ucsd.edu/) and [SeeLab](http://varys.ucsd.edu/).
+*My Values and Attributes*:
+Foresight and initiative are two key attributes that I practice every waking second.
+I channel my foresight into choosing the right problems to solve, and I fuel my initiative by understanding the importance of my work.

+*My Community*:
+A big part of what makes research so enjoyable for me is belonging to a wonderful research community and having friendships with my smart PhD colleagues.
+If you’d like to chat, feel free to connect with me on [𝕏](https://jasonkongie.com/x).

 **Projects and Publications**
 ======
 - **TinyAgentQuantization-aware Model Compression and Adaptation for On-device LLM Agent Deployment**
   - We introduce a novel LLM edge deployment solution to automatically fine-tune and compress domain-specific LLMs with up to 8x memory saving and inference speedup with minimal performance loss.
-This work will be presented at the ICML 2024 ES-FoMo-II workshop.
+This work was presented at the ICML 2024 ES-FoMo-II workshop.